-- (1) Administer, coordinate, and enforce the provisions of this Part. - (2) Direct the Commission to adopt, amend, or repeal rules to administer and enforce this Part. - (3) Establish and determine qualification and fitness of applicants for a North Carolina Healing Arts License in music therapy under this Part. - (4) Direct the Commission to issue, renew, deny, suspend, revoke, or refuse to issue or renew a North Carolina Healing Arts License in music therapy under this Article. - (5) Direct the Commission to discipline North Carolina Licensed Music Therapists. - (6) Direct the Commission to seek civil and criminal penalties against nonlicensed individuals engaged in the practice of music therapy. - (7) Provide all North Carolina Licensed Music Therapists with a wallet-sized card identifying the bearer as a North Carolina Licensed Music Therapist. - (8) The Committee shall maintain a list of all music therapists in the State who hold a national certification.
+- (1) Administer and coordinate the provisions of this Part. - (2) Make recommendations to the Commission to adopt, amend, or repeal rules to administer and enforce this Part. - (3) Establish and determine qualification and fitness of applicants for a North Carolina Healing Arts License in music therapy under this Part. - (4) Make recommendations to the Commission to issue, renew, deny, suspend, revoke, or refuse to issue or renew a North Carolina Healing Arts License in music therapy under this Article. - (5) Make recommendations to the Commission to discipline North Carolina Licensed Music Therapists. - (6) Advise the Commission to seek civil and criminal penalties against nonlicensed individuals engaged in the practice of music therapy. - (7) Provide all North Carolina Licensed Music Therapists with a wallet-sized card identifying the bearer as a North Carolina Licensed Music Therapist. - (8) Maintain a list of all music therapists in the State who hold a North Carolina Healing Arts License in music therapy.

-"§ 90-730.24.
+"§ 90-750.24.
 North Carolina Healing Arts License in music therapy requirements.

 Each individual desiring to obtain a North Carolina Healing Arts License in music therapy under this Article shall apply to the Committee in accordance with the procedures and rules prescribed by the Commission.
-The Committee shall direct the Commission to issue a North Carolina Healing Arts License in music therapy to any applicant who furnishes evidence satisfactory to the Committee that the applicant meets all of the following criteria:
+The Committee shall recommend that the Commission issue a North Carolina Healing Arts License in music therapy to any applicant who furnishes evidence satisfactory to the Committee that the applicant meets all of the following criteria: